UniversityInternationalComing to Hannover

 • Citizens of countries entitled to enter Germany without a visa

-A visa is required if you intend to stay in Germany for more than 90 days, if you aim to conduct research or if you plan to undertake gainful employment.
+A visa is required if you intend to stay in Germany for more than 90 days, if you aim to conduct research or if you plan to undertake employment.
 In this case, you will be required to apply for a long-term visa prior to entering Germany.

 List of countries whose citizens do not require a visa